 IT'S TIME FOR OUR GENERAL PLAN UPDATE

-The General Plan is a long-range policy document required by State Law, which sets forth the goals, policies, and directions the City will take to achieve the vision of the community over the next 20 years.
+We are excited to announce that the City has begun a two-year process to update the General Plan!
+The General Plan establishes the goals, policies, and direction the City will take to achieve the vision of the community over the next 20 years.

 Facts regarding the General Plan Update Process are outlined below.
 You may also want to refer to our General Plan Fact Sheet.

 We hope that you will stay engaged with this process.
 Please stay tuned to our website for up-to-date information.
 We also welcome you to sign up for our General Plan Update email notifications.